Keeping the Club in Front During the Swing (WEB 9)

 Notice that my hands are on the right center of my chest as I grip the club.
 This is a position where the club is in front of me at the top of my backswing.

-What does it mean to get the club "behind you" in the backswing.
+What does it mean to get the club "behind you" in the backswing?
 This illustration shows me demonstrating a position where the club is behind me at the top of my backswing.

-This Golf certification covers all of the factors that impact keeping the club in front through the swing.
-If you have registered for this certification, you received a trainer grip and shaft clips for determining the position of the clubface through the swing from address to finish.
+Setting a goal in your teaching to keep the club in front throughout the swing will provide great benefits for your students.
+The Wright Balance® Golf certification covers all of the factors that impact keeping the club in front through the swing.
+If you have registered for this certification, you received shaft clips for determining the position of the clubface through the swing from address to finish.

 Each set up position has to be learned and practiced independent of the others.
 This video shows the long term goal of this practice.